Websoft9Archive/ansible-joomla/docs/stack-installation.md

 #### Joomla not the latest version?

-Completed the Joomla initial installation, the login backen can be updated online to the latest version with one click.
+Completed the Joomla initial installation, the login console can be updated online to the latest version with one click.